werner-scholtz/kalender/README.md

 4. **MonthView** - this constructor will build a MonthView and does not need the tileBuilder or multiDayTileBuilder.

+### View Configuration
+There are 3 'Types' of ViewConfiguration's: DayViewConfiguration, MultiDayViewConfiguration, and MonthViewConfiguration.
+* You can create a Custom ViewConfiguration by extending one of these 'Types'.

+These are the default ViewConfiguration's:

+1. **DayConfiguration** - This configuration is used to configure the SingleDayView.

+2. **MultiDayConfiguration** - This configuration is used to configure the MultiDayView and can display any number of days.

+3. **WeekConfiguration** - This configuration is used to configure the MultiDayView and displays 7 days that starts on the firstDayOfWeek.

+4. **WorkWeekConfiguration** - This configuration is used to configure the MultiDayView and displays 5 days that starts on monday.

+5. **MonthConfiguration** - this configuration is used to configure the MonthView.

 <!--TODO: Complete this-->
 ### Event Handling